havelund/fme-industry/content/home/formal-methods.md

 Below is a list of formal methods.

 Submit your formal method [here](https://forms.gle/Lmy6ZPPxYgjj7gXMA) in case it is not on the list.
 You may also submit comments to the website.
-Or: simply send an email to Tim Willemse <t.a.c.willemse@tue.nl>.
+Or: simply send an email to Tim Willemse <T.A.C.Willemse@TUe.nl>.

 Tools within each group are sorted alphabetically.
 A $-sign indicates that there is a commercial company behind and that acquisition of the tool is fee-based for industrial use.